Indecent Conduct and Indecent Exposure Attorney

 Cities have targeted strip clubs and strippers with “Indecent Conduct” types of criminal charges.
 But the First Amendment protects theatrical performances.

 Gay Targeting and Police Stings sometimes result in these kinds of criminal charges.
 The 2007 high-profile case of U.S. Senator Larry Craig is a case in point.
 Police set up a “sting” in a men’s restroom at MSP airport to catch men engaging in homosexual activity.
 And police have set up stings in adult bookstores over the years.

-“Indecent Exposure Attorney, How can you defend people accused of these crimes?”
+“Indecent Exposure Attorney, How can you defend people accused?”

 Gallagher wants to help people facing a difficult situation.
 False accusation or not, the charge alone causes suffering.
 And part of the reason is the social stigma still surrounding human sexuality.

 These issues are not new.
 And we discuss them in our article: Jesus as Criminal Defense Lawyer: The Woman Accused of Adultery.